soldag/SMM-CompromisedAccountDetection/README.md

 ##### General arguments
 The first option is the switch between the crawl cli, the analyze cli, and the evaluate cli:
 - ```crawl``` crawls tweets from the (default: 100) most popular twitter users (people with the most followers) and stores them on disk.
-- ```analyze``` determines the best suited hyperparameter combinations for a certain classifier based on a given data set.
+- ```analyze``` determines the best suited hyper-parameter combinations for a certain classifier based on a given data set.
 - ```evaluate``` evaluates the anomaly detection approach using cross-validation.

 ##### Crawling status updates